Thursday, July 05, 2007

 The figure and the definitions of "bounded context" and "context map" is taken from the 'Strategic Design' chapter of the book "DOMAIN-DRIVEN DESIGN" by Eric Evans [Addison-Wesley, 2004].

 Note how not all elements of a domain model needs to be mapped to other models.
 Only the interconnected parts needs to have a translation map.
-E.g. the credit check process is provided by a 3rd party, thus it exists in a separate external ECDM.
-Your ECDM needs to have a translation map to the other service to be able to invoke it.
-Note how similar this is to the purpose of the ECDM itself: translating between business process compositions and the underlying, composed services.
-Thus, the context map is the basis for modelling a Federated ECDM.
-A federated ECDM serves the same purpose as the ECDM, just between multiple enterprise service models instead of within a single service model.
+E.g. the credit check process is provided by a 3rd party, thus it exists in a separate external information model.
+Your BPIM needs to have a translation map to the other service to be able to invoke it.
+Note how similar this is to the purpose of the BPIM itself: translating between business process compositions and the underlying, composed services.
+Thus, the context map is the basis for modelling a set of Federated Business Process Information Models.
+A federated BPIM system map shows the integration of multiple enterprise service models, avoiding the pitfall of designing a single canonical data model across a set of different domains.

 Monday, July 02, 2007